Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 While Canada also has its share of reported sightings, particularly in provinces like British Columbia, Alberta, and Ontario, the overall number tends to be lower compared to the United States.

-Canada’s vast and sparsely populated wilderness areas provide potential habitats for cryptids like Bigfoot, but factors such as lower population density and fewer cultural associations with the legend may result in fewer reported sightings.
+Canada’s vast and sparsely populated wilderness areas provide potential habitats for cryptids like Bigfoot.
+Still, factors such as lower population density and fewer cultural associations with the legend may result in fewer reported sightings.

-Ultimately, the frequency of reported sightings can vary over time and by region, influenced by a range of factors including environmental conditions, human activity, and cultural beliefs.
+Ultimately, the frequency of reported sightings can vary over time and by region, influenced by environmental conditions, human activity, and cultural beliefs.

-Regardless of specific numbers, the legend of Bigfoot continues to capture the imagination of people on both sides of the border.
+Regardless of specific numbers, the legend continues to capture people’s imagination on both sides of the border.

 What Is A Tree Knock?

-A tree knock refers to a phenomenon reported in Bigfoot and Sasquatch lore, where individuals claim to hear loud, distinct knocking sounds emanating from the forest.
+A tree knock is a phenomenon reported in Bigfoot and Sasquatch lore, in which individuals claim to hear loud, distinct knocking sounds emanating from the forest.

 These knocks are often described as repetitive, rhythmic, and resembling the sound of a heavy object striking a tree trunk.